Janet Hardy

 Janet W. Hardy is an American writer and sex educator, and founder of Greenery Press.
 She has also been published as Catherine A. Liszt and Lady Green.
 She is the author or co-author of eleven books, and frequently collaborates with Dossie Easton.

-She is genderqueer (and uses female pronouns), bisexual, and polyamorous.
+She is genderqueer (and uses she/her pronouns), bisexual, and polyamorous.

+Views on BDSM

+During an talk to the International Online Sexology Supervisors, she stated that BDSM is a deliberate and conscious lowering of the boundaries that people typically keep between themselves and others.